-A painted map of all the plays of Shakespeare
+A painting of all the plays of Shakespeare

 It shows all the plays featured in the First Folio, plus Pericles, superimposed on a map of Europe and the Mediterranean.
 Purists may argue about the lack of Two Noble Kinsmen or no referencing of the ‘lost plays’.
 But it is what it is and ‘what’s done cannot be undone’.

-And then there was a lot of thinking and research into which quote from each play to use, and how to illustrate it.
+Each play has an illustration and a quote.
 I tried to not always use the ‘obvious’ or most famous quote, but to find something else that gave a flavour of the main themes of the play or a particularly dramatic moment.
 For example, in Julius Caesar, it would have been so easy to go for ‘Et tu Brute’, or ‘Friends, Romans, Countrymen’.
-But the irony and pathos of ‘Brutus is an honourable man’ is, to me, way more powerful.
+But the irony of ‘Brutus is an honourable man’ is, to me, way more powerful.

-Another point of controversy might be ‘As you like it’ in the heart of England.
+I’ve put ‘As you like it’ in the heart of England.
 Some suggest that Shakespeare was referring to the Ardennes Forest in Belgium.
-I think it more likely that as Shakespeare would be referring to the Arden Forest – his home turf – which at his time stretched north of Stratford.
+I think this is nonsense.
+Shakespeare would surely be referring to the Arden Forest, which in the 16th century stretched virtually to Will’s doorstep at the top of Henley Street in Stratford-upon-Avon.
 Small pockets of woodland from this once large forest still exist.

 Ships and shipwrecks

-Hot on the heels of a map I painted earlier this year of the shipping forecast, ships are very much on my mind, and there are lots of ships and shipwrecks in Shakespeare.
+Hot on the heels of a map I painted of the shipping forecast, ships are very much on my mind.
+There are lots of ships and shipwrecks in Shakespeare.
 The Tempest, Love’s Labour’s Lost, Twelfth Night, Pericles… And I couldn’t resist putting in a trireme near Antony and Cleopatra.